Author

 A great workforce plan allows a business to flex along with peaks and troughs as demand dictates, as well as undertake robust succession planning.
 One common misconception about a successful workforce plan is that it is rigid and set in stone.
 In fact, the opposite is true.

-The best strategic workforce plans are dynamic, shifting and evolving in line with both changing organisational objectives and market conditions.
+The best strategic workforce plans are dynamic, shifting, and evolving in line with both changing organisational objectives and market conditions.
 An effective plan must be adaptable and almost constantly fine-tuned in order to stay in line with market demand.
 Covid-19, and associated restrictions on business activity, is a perfect example of why firms must always plan for the unexpected.

 Mapping skills across the workforce, and using data to drive talent management decisions, can enable a business to accomplish its goals and strategic plan.
 Analytics tools can help talent managers understand why and when certain individuals, both inside and outside their business, are likely to make career moves.
 This leads to more effective recruitment strategies and an ability to pinpoint potential areas of concern.

 There is no doubt that strategic workforce planning is key to enabling sustainable organisational performance.
-This perhaps explains why research from Deloitte has found that more than 70% of companies now say they consider people analytics to be a high priority.

-Ultimately, a workforce should be built to boost output, reduce costs, and increase productivity - while also being adaptable to the needs of the future.
 By balancing talent supply with skills demand, organisations can ensure their teams perform to maximum efficiency, without skills gaps (or surpluses) so that they are future-fit and firing on all cylinders.

-Contact us today to find out how our specialists can help your organisation plan for future workforce needs, and meet them in the most efficient and sustainable way.
+Contact us today to find out how our specialists can help your organisation plan for future workforce needs and meet them in the most efficient and sustainable way.

 Sign up for our newsletter with the latest workforce management news, insights, analysis and more.